Error-Mitigated Quantum Metrology via Virtual Purification

-In the present letter, we propose a quantum-metrology protocol incorporating quantum error mitigation (QEM) to mitigate systematic errors, thereby improving the scaling of sensitivity even in the presence of unknown fluctuating noise [Fig.~\ref{fig:schematic}(c)].
+In the present Letter, we propose a quantum-metrology protocol incorporating quantum error mitigation (QEM) to mitigate systematic errors, thereby improving the scaling of sensitivity even in the presence of unknown fluctuating noise [Fig.~\ref{fig:schematic}(c)].
 While conventional QEM methods have been designed for suppressing systematic errors in the expectation values produced by near-term quantum algorithms \cite{endo2021hybrid,temme2017error,endo2018practical,li2017efficient,kandara2019Nature,song2019quantum,zhang2020error,mcardle2019error,bonet2018low,sun2021mitigating,larose2020mitiq}, they are not suitable for suppressing the systematic errors coming from unknown fluctuating noise.
-For example, probabilistic error cancellation cancels the effect of noise by inverting the noise map based on the characterization of the noise \cite{temme2017error,endo2018practical}, while error-extrapolation assumes the precise control of the noise model \cite{temme2017error,li2017efficient}; thus, unknown fluctuating noise seriously degrades the performance of QEM.
+For example, probabilistic error cancellation cancels the effect of noise by inverting the noise map based on the characterization of the noise \cite{temme2017error,endo2018practical}, while error extrapolation assumes the precise control of the noise model \cite{temme2017error,li2017efficient}; thus, unknown fluctuating noise seriously degrades the performance of QEM.
 To deal with this problem, we construct the protocol of error-mitigated quantum metrology based on purification-based QEM \cite{koczor2020exponential,huggins2020virtual}, so that it can filter out unknown fluctuating noise that differs from one experimental run to another.
+It is noteworthy that our work is the first proposal to use purification-based QEM for overcoming unknown time-fluctuating noise.
 In numerical simulations, we used it to suppress bias-inducing Markovian and time-inhomogeneous noise and thereby restore the scaling of sensitivity with respect to the number of qubits.
 In particular, we observed the superclassical scaling with our method.

 \textit{Quantum metrology with systematic errors.---} Here, we describe a general theory for systematic errors in a Ramsey-type measurement of quantum metrology \cite{sugiyama2015precision,takeuchi2019quantum,okane2020quantum}.
 In a typical quantum-metrology setup, we prepare an initial state, expose this state to the target fields characterized by a parameter $\omega$, and obtain a state $\rho$.
 Then, we perform a measurement on this state that can be described by a projection operator $P$ producing a binary outcome.
 The measurement outcome, $m_j \in \{-1,1\}$, is obtained from the measurement probability,